-Jewish organizations in the United States have traditionally placed a strong emphasis on community activities.
-It is at this "grass roots" level that public opinion is formed.
+Jewish organizations in the United States have traditionally placed strong emphasis on community activities because it is at this "grass roots" level that public opinion is formed.
 Here Jewish laymen and professionals meet most often and most comfortably with their non-Jewish peers.
 It is in the local communities, too, that relationships with clergy, industry and labor leaders, editors and other molders of opinion are most readily established.

 With all of this in mind, NJCRAC has an extensive community consultation service.
-The Task Force recently strengthened this program further with the employment of three visiting consultants to intensify local counseling for pro-Israel programming.
+The Task Force recently strengthened this program further with the employment of three visiting consultants to intensify local counseling for programming aimed at strengthening understanding of developments in Israel.

-Huch has been accomplished in metropolitic areas but

-Nevertheless, more still needs to be done to

-influence the populations of cities outside the 50 major markets.
-We recommend developing publicity on a wide range of topics related to the key issues with the hundreds of small daily and weekly newspapers serving the nation's secondary cities.
+Much has been accomplished in metropolitan areas but more still needs to be done to reach the populations of cities outside the 50 major metropolitan areas.
+We recommend developing publicity on a wide range of topics related to the key issues with the thousands of small daily and weekly newspapers serving the nation's secondary cities.

-Our communications unit will generate timely and interesting ideas for feature stories on Israel.
+The communications unit will generate timely and interesting ideas for feature stories and broadcast material on Israel.
 Cultural and seasonal subjects will be heavily stressed.
-Examples of stories: "Jerusalem at Easter," "American Students at Archeological Dig is Israel, " "Excavations Uncover St. Peter's House at Capernaum."
-The communications staff will contact appropriate authorities who could write 500-750 word stories on proposed topics.
-The articles will be distributed, often with an illustration, to a broad range of secondary city editors - travel, art, etc. These pieces will be distributed regularly from four to six times a year.
+Examples of stories: "Jerusalem at Easter," "American Students at Archeological Dig in Israel," "Excavations Uncover St. Peter's House at Capernaum."

+The communications staff will contact appropriate authorities who would write 500-750 word stories on proposed topics.
+The articles will be distributed, often with illustrations, to a broad range of secondary city editors -- travel, art, etc. These pieces will be distributed regularly from four to six times a year.